-Summary: Follow this post and you'll learn how to add transitions to a video on Windows 10 by using a free, easy, yet powerful Microsoft video editor with transition effects.
+Summary: This post talks about how to add transitions to a video on Windows (11/10/8/7) by using VideoProc Vlogger - a 100% free Windows 10/11 video editor that provides users with over 60 eye-catching transition effects.

 Tech-savvy video creators or rookies?
 We've all heard and seen video transitions.
 As one of the most common video editing techniques, transitions are used for helping us move the video progression from one screen to the next without distracting jumpy.
 It's like the glue that holds different scenes together, making our video feel more cohesive, fancy, and professional.
-If you are interested in making transition videos in Windows 10, follow this step-by-step tutorial.
+If you are interested in making transition videos in Windows 10 or Windows 11, follow this step-by-step tutorial.

-How to Add Transitions to a Video in Windows 10
+How to Add Transitions to Videos in Windows 10/11

-Depending on the video editor we apply, adding transitions to videos can be anywhere from ridiculously simple to highly complex.
-Luckily, if we are working with VideoProc Vlogger, it's especially easy.
-This 100% free video editor for microsoft comes with dozens of trendy transition presets.
-With it, you can add transitions to a video in Windows 10/8/7 within a few clicks.
+This self-explained yet powerful Microsoft video editor comes with dozens of trendy transition effect presets.
+With it, everyone can add transitions to a video in Windows 10/11 within a few clicks.
 (It's also available on the macOS machines).
 Keep reading.
-I'm going to show you how to add transitions to videos in Windows 10.
+I'm going to show you how to add transitions in this Windows 10/11 video editor.

 Step 0.
 Create a New Project

-Open up VideoProc Vlogger on Windows 10/8/7.
+Open up this amazing Windows video editor.
 Enter the wanted project name, location, video resolution, and frame rate on the general setting panel to create a new project.

 Step 1.
 Import the Original Videos and Pictures

-Drag the original video and picture files from the local disk to the Media Library of this awesome video editor with transition effects.
-You can also import one or multiple media folders that contain a number of video clips to the program.
+Drag the original video and picture files from the local disk to the Media Library.
+You can also add folders that contain multiple video clips to this Windows 10/11 video editor.

 Step 2.
 Add Videos and Pictures to Video Track